amqq/Adb_Connector/README.md

 Welcome to this software, we will develop it for other emulators.

 # How to execute it :
-For execute it software ypu can use Bat To Exe Converter 3.2 software.
+For execute it software you can use Bat To Exe Converter 3.2 software.

 # How to use :
 You can easily run this software with double-clicks on Adb_Connector.